By

 How to interpret and analyze a cohort report effectively?

-• Drop greater than 70% from D1
+• Drop of more than 70% from day 1

-• No plateau after 30 days
+• No tray after 30 days

-• Retention of less than 5% after 90 days
+• Retention below 5% after 90 days

-Key analytics metrics include initial conversion rate.
+Essential analytics metrics include initial conversion rate.
 Average customer lifetime value per cohort.
 Average daily engagement time.
 Number of key actions completed.

 What are the practical applications of cohort analysis in digital marketing?